Francis Elgar: Life

 In 1908, after voluntarily retiring from Fairfield with a view to rest, Elgar, at the request of friends interested in the business, undertook as chairman the reorganisation of the firm of Cammell, Laird & Co. of Birkenhead and Sheffield, whose operations embraced steel and armour manufacture as well as shipbuilding and engineering.
 Soon after he became in addition chairman of the Fairfield company, which had intimate relations with Cammell, Laird & Co.
 Elgar's efforts proved successful, but the strain told on his health.
 Combining a wide range of scientific knowledge with practical and commercial capacity, Elgar was made hon.
 LL.D. of Glasgow University in 1885; F.R.S.
 Edinburgh soon after, and F.R.S.
 London in 1895.
 To the Royal Society's Proceedings he contributed important papers on problems of stability and strength of ships.
 Of the Institution of Naval Architects, of which he was a member from the outset of his career, he served on the council for twenty-six years, was treasurer for seven years, and finally was an honorary vice-president.
 His chief contributions to technical literature are in the 'Transactions' of the institution, and include valuable papers on Losses of Ships at Sea, on Fast Ocean Steamships, and on The Cost and Relative Power of Warships, and problems of strength and stability of ships.
 A member of the Institution of Civil Engineers for twenty-five years, Elgar sat on the council for six years, and as James Forrest Lecturer in 1907 delivered an address on 'Unsolved Problems in the Design and Propulsion of Ships'.
 He also served on the council of the Royal Society of Arts and was a royal commissioner for the international exhibitions at Paris (1889) and Chicago (1894).
 His interests were wide outside professional matters.
 Literature always attracted him.
 He was elected F.S.A. in 1896, and from 1904 he served as a member of the Tariff Commission.

 He died suddenly at Monte Carlo on 17 January 1909, and was returned to Britain for burial on the eastern side of Highgate Cemetery in London.

 Family

 In 1889 he married Ethel Colls, daughter of John Howard Colls of London, who survived him.
 They had no children.

 Legacy

 Elgar founded a scholarship for students of naval architecture at the Institution of Naval Architects, and provided for its future maintenance by his will.
 He also made large bequests to the Institution of Naval Architects and the department of naval architecture in Glasgow University.
 He was posthumously inducted into the Scottish Engineering Hall of Fame in 2022.

 Publications

-He published in 1875 an admirably illustrated book on The Ships of the Royal Navy, and as president of the London dining club called the "Sette of Odd Volumes" (1894–95) he privately printed an interesting paper on the earlier history of shipbuilding.
+He published in 1875 an illustrated book on The Ships of the Royal Navy, and as president of the London dining club called the "Sette of Odd Volumes" (1894–95) he privately printed a paper on the earlier history of shipbuilding.